BorisOften/UIKit-Notes/Basics/UIscrollView.md

 # ScrollView
 ** ( add gif)

-There are two types of scroll view, Fixed and Dynamically For the fixed scrollview, we can embed a view in the scrollview, while we can use a stackview to make the scrollview dynamic
+There are two types of scroll view, fixed and dynamic.
+For the fixed scrollview, we can embed a view in the scrollview, while we can use a stackview to make the scrollview dynamic